hazelcast/fraud-detection-onnx/README.md

 ```

 # Load 2.8M Transactions to a Kafka Topic
+Hazelcast can be deployed in two modes: Client/Server and embedded within an application.\
+This transaction loader is a good example of running Hazelcast embedded into a client application.
 ```
 cd transaction-loader
 hz-cli submit -v -t 192.168.0.135:5701 -c org.example.Main target/transaction-loader-1.0-SNAPSHOT.jar $(pwd) transaction_data_stream.csv localhost:9092
+cd ..
 ```

 After a few seconds, you should see a "Transaction Loader Job" success message in the output